Sourdough English Muffins

 - Dust your surface with more flour and a little corn meal.
 Gently roll the dough out to about ½ inch (1.5cm) thickness.
 Using a 3 inch (8cm) cookie cutter or rim of a glass, cut out rounds of dough.
 You can gently re-roll the dough one time to cut more circles, but refrain from working the dough too much or it will become too tough.
 You should get about 8-10 rounds of dough.

 - Place the cut rounds on the dusted pan and cover with plastic film.
 Let rounds sit in a warm spot until they have puffed up slightly, about 1 hour.

 - When you are ready to cook the muffins, pre-heat a heavy-bottom skillet over medium heat for about 5 minutes.
 Place 2-3 muffins in the pan and cook for about 3-4 minutes.
-Flip the muffins to cook the other side, about 3-4 additional minutes, or until a thermometer reads 190ºF (88ºC) inside each muffin.
+Flip the muffins to cook the other side, about 3-4 additional minutes, or until an instant-read digital thermometer reads 190ºF (88ºC) inside each muffin.
 Transfer to a wire rack to cool, and continue with remaining muffins.

 - When you are able to handle the muffins, they are ready to eat.
 Score around the perimeter with a fork to separate, or cut carefully with a serrated knife.
 Store muffins covered at room temperature up to 5 days.
 Muffins freeze well, up to 3 months.
 Thaw in refrigerator or at room temperature.

 All nutritional values are approximate and provided to the reader as a courtesy.
 Changing ingredients and/or quantities will alter the estimated nutritional calculations.